 - Set up and configure AWS Service Catalog to manage the RDS databases and EC2 instances.

-- Set up a one-way incoming trust relationship from the existing Active Directory in the on-premises data center to the new Active Directory service in AWS.
+- Set up a one-way incoming trust in the existing on-premises Active Directory and a one-way outgoing trust in the new Active Directory in AWS.

-- Set up a one-way incoming trust relationship from the new Active Directory in AWS to the existing Active Directory service in the on-premises data center.
+- Set up a one-way incoming trust relationship in the new Active Directory in AWS and a one-way outgoing trust in the existing on-premises Active Directory.

 - Set up a two-way trust relationship between the new Active Directory in AWS and the existing Active Directory service in the on-premises data center.